dnnes/exchange-lambda-function/README.md

-The AWS Lambda function deployed from project API rest-exchanges
+The AWS Lambda function deployed in API rest-exchanges project.